walkerlj0/Selenium_Course_Example_Code/advanced-selenium/AdvancedSeleniumJava_Module1.md

 <img src="assets/ADV1.03D.png" alt="Download the zip file" width="750"/>

-Once you have a copy of the repository on your local maching, open your project with IntelliJ.
+Once you have a copy of the repository on your local machine, open your project with IntelliJ.
 Open the IntelliJ IDE, choose **Open** and navigate to where you created your local repository.

 You should see a project with the following structure.
 Ensure that you are on the branch **new_base:**